 Attendance - Class

-It is consistent with the College philosophy that regular class attendance is necessary if the student is to receive maximum benefit from the course.
+Lake Michigan College is not considered an attendance taking institution.
+It is however consistent with the College philosophy that regular class attendance is necessary if the student is to receive maximum benefit from the course.
 Students are expected to be fully prepared and to attend every class and laboratory period for which they have registered.
-Absences should be explained to the instructor and must be made up by the student in a way satisfactory to the instructor within a reasonable period of time after returning to class.
-Attendance is a requirement for most financial aid awards.
+Students should give instructors as much notice as possible of unavoidable absences.
+Absences must be explained to the satisfaction of the instructor, who will decide whether omitted work may be made up.
+Attendance is restricted to only registered students or those with instructor permission.

 Mindful of the diverse student body that Lake Michigan College serves, and the varied belief systems that its students represent, the College will make a reasonable effort to accommodate students who need to be excused from classes for the observance of religious holidays.
 This policy does not apply to students who knowingly register for classes scheduled to meet on days that consistently conflict with their day of worship, e.g., a student who signs up for Saturday classes when the student normally worships on Saturday.

 In accordance with Title IX, LMC does not discriminate against any student, or exclude any student from its education program or activity, including any class or extracurricular activity, on the basis of such student's pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery therefrom, unless the student requests voluntarily to participate in a separate portion of the program or activity.
 Lake Michigan College will meet state and federal regulations regarding attendance and comply with legal requests of governmental and private agencies for information on student attendance.
 For student safety, Health Science students should refer to their program handbook.